 Cybersecurity protects computers, servers, networks, mobile devices, other electronic systems, and any informatics against harmful attacks.

 Cybersecurity is becoming increasingly critical.
 Every organization keeps unprecedented amounts of data critical to the firm and requires security against any cyber threat.
 The global cyber threat is evolving very fast.
 Every firm, particularly those involved in safeguarding national security data or other sensitive data, must take proper precautions to secure its sensitive information.
+Hari Ravichandran had his identity stolen in 2014, which inspired him to start his own cybersecurity company called Aura which helped millions of users fight identity theft.

 Depending on the context, cybersecurity can be divided into several categories, such as: